Jmete/youtube-dislikes/README.md

 - Rename and Reorder columns to match database table schema.
 - Loads data into PostgreSQL using batch importing utilizing the pd.to_sql command with multi mode enabled and a chunksize of 10,000 as default.

-<b>Note:</b> dataentry_from_parquet.py will create .pickle files it will use to store which paths it has already processed which will enable it to skip already processed files which helps if it ever gets stopped before completion.
+**Note:** dataentry_from_parquet.py will create .pickle files it will use to store which paths it has already processed which will enable it to skip already processed files which helps if it ever gets stopped before completion.

-<b>Note:</b> After initial investigation, we decided to go with dislike_like_ratio, although this is not present in the script.
+**Note:** After initial investigation, we decided to go with dislike_like_ratio, although this is not present in the script.
 This is because it is included as a calcualated column in PostgreSQL itself.
 Furthermore, we used a normalization technique of adding 1 to the numerator and denominator to avoid any 0 division errors as well as avoiding too many rows simply being 0 (due to 0/X = 0).
 This column is a major focal point of our research since it allows us to sort the database by the dislike_like_ratio as well as determine roughly how problematic a video is.
 However, we will not be able to calculate this in a real-life situation due to the dislike data being hidden which is a future challenge.
 Thus, we must find suitable proxies during our analysis stage.

 ## Optimizing the database
 We entered multiple commands through psql to optimize the database.
 We performed the "ANALYZE" command on the table, as well as created an index for important columns used for lookups or sorting which are view_count,like_count,dislike_count, and dislike_like_ratio.
 Please see the related "optimizedb.sql" file for details on the commands entered.